 Babies are so smart, they are humans after all.
 They can figure things out perfectly fine on their own.
 Honestly, sitting around worried that they aren't doing something quite right or not reaching for that toy you are dangling in front of their face is not going to help much.

-The most important thing is to have things for them to look at, areas large enough to explore and then let them at it.
+The most important thing is to have things for them to look at, areas large enough to explore, and then let them at it.
 Sit back and watch the hilariousness that is bound to happen.
 The happy little squeals when they get something they want.
-They are their best when us as parents sit back on our hands a bit and let them figure it out, without helping unless they absolutely need it (or start crying or screaming).
+They are their best when we as parents sit back on our hands a bit and let them figure it out, without helping unless they absolutely need it (or start crying or screaming).

 Here are some more resources for learning about and encouraging crawling: